There is some debate on how to make cold-pressed juice.

 Real cold-pressed juice is made using a two-step process: chopping the produce with a grinder, then pressing slowly using thousands of pounds of force while its wrapped in a filter bag.

-You may be most familiar with this method from equipment like the Goodnature X1 or the Norwalk juicer, but this method actually dates back to 6000 BC when people in Israel would use a large stone as an olive crusher to grind the olives, and a rack-and-cloth press to extract the juice and oil.
+You may be most familiar with this method from equipment like the Goodnature X-1 or the Norwalk juicer, but this method actually dates back to 6000 BC when people in Israel would use a large stone as an olive crusher to grind the olives, and a rack-and-cloth press to extract the juice and oil.

 Here are instructions for making real cold-pressed juice using the Goodnature X-1 Mini Pro in your cafe or restaurant.
-Similar quality juice can be made in larger production plants using the Goodnature X-1, Goodnature X-6, or Goodnature SX-280.
+Similar quality juice can be made in larger production plants using the Goodnature X-1, Goodnature X-6, or Goodnature Maximizer.

-The FIVE Steps to Making Cold-Pressed Juice
+The Five Steps to Making Cold-Pressed Juice

 - Prepare the fruit by washing it using your preferred method.

 - If the fruit is too large to fit into the 4.3 inch wide opening of the Herbivore Grinder®, you will need to cut it down to size.
 For example, you will need to cut a pineapple into quarters.

 - Grind the fruit and vegetable and let it fall into the press bag.
 This bag acts as a filter, and will keep skins, seeds, and pulp out of your juice, improving the taste and shelf life of the juice.

 - If you are making a single juice (less than twenty ounces), you can use the “Single” speed button which is a ninety-second press.
 If you are making a larger batch of juice (up to sixty ounces in a single press) you can use the “Batch” speed which takes about four minutes.